meldissa/p1-posture-flex/README.md

 * I would like to thank my family and friends for their support throughout this project and for assisting with the testing stage and providing valuable feedback.
 * The __Slack__ Community for assisting with my queries and being overall very helpful.
-* My mentor, Guido Cecilio, for providing support and guidance throughout this project.
+* My mentor, Guido Cecilio, for providing support and guidance throughout this process and helping with the implementation of the JavaScript code for this project.